tomvadman/Udacity-Fullstack-Logs-AnalysisProject/README.md

 # Udacity-Fullstack-Project 3 - Logs Analysis Project

-Your task is to create a reporting tool that prints out reports (in plain text) based on the data in the database.
-This reporting tool is a Python program using the psycopg2 module to connect to the database
+This project is about creating a reporting tool that parse a database containing data about news articles.
+You can download the database and VM in the prereq section.
+This repo only containing the reporting tool.

 # Overview